zj972/leetcode/code/225. Implement Stack using Queues/README.md

-# 226. Invert Binary Tree
+# 225. Implement Stack using Queues
 Implement the following operations of a stack using queues.

 * push(x) -- Push element x onto stack.